javacasm/ICT-in-Education/TicInEdu.md

 * Editing sound
 * Designing Time

-# Smartphone & Tablets in class?
+# Smartphones & Tablets in class?
 * Can we use them?
 * Should we use them?
 * Educative Apps